flyingmachine/nanoc-blog/content/programming/book-deal.md

 </form>

 My hope is that this will provide as many people as possible with a thorough, entertaining introduction to Clojure.
-No Starch provides the best of both worlds.
 By being published through an established, respected company, it's possible for *Clojure for the Brave and True* to reach aspiring Clojurists through channels which I don't have the time or means to cultivate.
 By keeping the book online for free, I get to stay true to my hippie aspirations of free learning for everyone.
 What's more, the book will now be professionally edited &mdash; a big win for Clojure noobies and, I think, for the Clojure community.

 This is super cool!
 I can't think of any other publisher that allows an author to continue publishing a book for free online as he writes.